brycemcl/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+### Containerised

+- Run the server using the `docker-compose up` command.

+### Kubernetes

+In the "kubernetes manifests" folder you will find manifests.
+You will need to modify `tinyapp-ingress.yaml` to suit your environment.

 ## Dependencies